mailpile/www.mailpile.is/blog/2015-02-26_Revisiting_the_GnuPG_discussion.md

-I could come up with some clever hacks to work around GnuPG's core design; I could implement my own agent, I could try to cripple GnuPG with weird environment variables or a custom GNUPG_HOME and config, or I could even fork the project - but those *all* feel like last resorts.
+I could come up with some clever hacks to work around GnuPG's core design; I could implement my own agent, I could try to cripple GnuPG with weird environment variables or a custom $GNUPGHOME and config, or I could even fork the project - but those *all* feel like last resorts.

 I am currently revisiting whether I can get `gpgme`-based code to avoid the problems caused by the agent and side-channel auth.
 I am not too optimistic.
 If that fails, then it's last resort time, or time to drop PGP.

+**Update, 2015-06-22:** After discussing in person with Werner of GnuPG, the current strategy is indeed one of the "last resorts".
+Mailpile will use a custom configuration file and avoid GnuPG entirely for certain local encryption and authentication operations.
+PGP, via GnuPG, will still be supported for incoming and outgoing e-mail.

 ## Is this fixable?